The Rise Of Sextortion [Statistics & Facts]

 • 54% met the sextorter on social media platforms (Facebook, Instagram, TikTok).

-• 41% met the sextorter on messaging platforms (Snapchat, Kik, Wechat).
+• 41% met the sextorter on messaging platforms (Snapchat, Kik, WeChat).

 • 23% met the sextorter on video call apps (Facetime, Skype, webcam sites).